mikeshuh/OFS/README.md

 ```
 - - For Mac, refer to [Documentation for redis](https://redis.io/docs/latest/operate/oss_and_stack/install/install-redis/install-redis-on-mac-os/) to setup
 - Run the command ```node server.js``` to start the server
+- __For specific instructions regarding usage of the requests in the server, refer to the README.md inside the server folder__

 5. Connecting to VM
 - The VM we are using is the Oracle Cloud Free Tier, 4-core, 24GB memory machine